How proposed capital gains tax changes could have impacted your life insurance

 - Investing with permanent life insurance: Earnings on cash value withdrawals are taxed as income, not capital gains.
 You can consider taking out loans against your policy for tax advantages.

-For more details about the deferral and tax plans, read the official announcement.
+For more details, read the official announcement.

 What are the 2024 capital gains tax changes in Canada?